 - Meig syndrome

 - Systemic lupus erythematosis

 - Rheumatoid arthritis

 Normally, only a small 0.1 to 0.2 mL/kg or approximately 6 to 12 cc occupies the space between the visceral pleura lining the lung and the parietal pleura lining the chest wall and diaphragm.
 Fluid due to filtration from microvessels and stoma in the parietal pleura moves out of the pleural space by connecting to lymphatic channels.
 In the normal physiologic state the rate of pleural fluid turnover is 0.15 mL/hr, and in disease states this can be increased to approximately 30 ml/hr.
 A pleural effusion may collect in the pleural space due to increased production or decreased reabsorption of this fluid.
 Potential mechanisms of abnormal fluid accumulation include increased capillary permeability of the microvessels primarily in the parietal pleura, stoma obstruction, and decreased plasma oncotic pressures (Figure 243-1).
 In addition to serous fluid (hydrothorax), blood (hemothorax), lipid (chylothorax), and pus (empyema) may occupy the pleural space.
 Symptoms likely result from decreased chest wall compliance and stimulation of neurogenic receptors rather than direct compression of lung tissue.

 Pathophysiology of pleural effusion genesis.
 (Reproduced, with permission, from Doherty GM.
 Current Diagnosis & Treatment: Surgery.
-13th ...
+13th ed.
+New ...